etruel/fakturo/readme.txt

 == Changelog ==
 = 0.9.1 Beta =
 * Added Client Name in Sales list.
+* Added order by Client and Date in Sales list.
 * Added suport to translate the sliderchecks options.
 * Added Date Picker in Start of activities of Setting page.
 * Added Exit button in all screens of Configurations wizard.
 * Added Fakturo Top Menu with the dashboard items.
+* Added Dashboard Options to show or not Fakturo Top Menu.
 * Added some security tweaks on AJAX calls.
 * Added popups button to add Invoice types required by Tax Conditions fields.
 * Added new helps to Products Scale Prices.